Admitting now

 • Doctor-shopping for prescriptions

-• Resistance to tapering despite resolved pain condition
+• Resistance to supervised support despite resolved pain condition

 • Requesting specific opioid by name repeatedly